VincentToups/datascience-book/chapter1/containerization.md

 ```

-To really understand what a Dockerfile says, we need to know a little unix.
+To really understand what a Dockerfile says, we need to know a little Unix.
 We'll get there.
-But Docker is also really handy because you can use it to just start a unix shell to experiment
+But Docker is also really handy because you can use it to just start a Unix shell to experiment
 with for the early parts of this course and you can be sure you won't screw
 up your host system.